robojeb/pcg_rand/README.md

 * (10/24/2019): Bump to 0.11.0 to use `rand 0.7` and `rand_core 0.5`
 * (10/28/2019): Bump to 0.11.1.
 Added the ability to make generators output a a permutation of their entire internal state.
+* (10/02/2020): Update to 0.12.0.
+Added the ability to extract the internal state of the generator.
+Moved the examples from `bin` to `examples` for better discovery.
+Changed the serialization derivation, it only makes sense to deserialize into a `SetSeq` type so it is the only one which supports deserialization.
+The serialization step writes out the internal state as an array and does not record any information about the type of generator.
+ * (10/*/2020): Added the DXsM output and made it the default (this is the specified intention of the C++ library author).
+Re-worked serialization to create a definition structure which contains all the information needed to verify that the PCG you are serializing into/out-of is compatible with the stored information.
+This can be disabled with the `no_deserialize_verify` feature.
+Also re-worked seeds to be an array of bits with a helper function which lets you define the sequence and increment more naturally.